Additive category: Via semiadditive categories

+Define a semiadditive category to be a category (note: not a preadditive category) which admits a zero object and all binary biproducts.
+It is then a remarkable theorem that the Hom sets naturally admit an abelian monoid structure.
+A proof of this fact is given below.

+An additive category may then be defined as a semiadditive category in which every morphism has an additive inverse.
+This then gives the Hom sets an abelian group structure instead of merely an abelian monoid structure.

 Generalization

 More generally, one also considers additive R-linear categories for a commutative ring R. These are categories enriched over the monoidal category of R-modules and admitting all finitary biproducts.

 Examples

 The original example of an additive category is the category of abelian groups Ab.
 The zero object is the trivial group, the addition of morphisms is given pointwise, and biproducts are given by direct sums.

 More generally, every module category over a ring R is additive, and so in particular, the category of vector spaces over a field K is additive.

 The algebra of matrices over a ring, thought of as a category as described below, is also additive.

 Internal characterisation of the addition law

 Let C be a semiadditive category, so a category having all finitary biproducts.
 Then every hom-set has an addition, endowing it with the structure of an abelian monoid, and such that the composition of morphisms is bilinear.

 Moreover, if C is additive, then the two additions on hom-sets must agree.
 In particular, a semiadditive category is additive if and only if every morphism has an additive inverse.

 This shows that the addition law for an additive category is internal to that category.

 To define the addition law, we will use the convention that for a biproduct, pk will denote the projection morphisms, and ik will denote the injection morphisms.

+The diagonal morphism is the canonical morphism ∆: A → A ⊕ A, induced by the universal property of products, such that p_{k} ∘ ∆ = 1_{A} for k = 1, 2.
+Dually, the codiagonal morphism is the canonical morphism ∇: A ⊕ A → A, induced by the universal property of coproducts, such that ∇ ∘ i_{k} = 1_{A} for k = 1, 2.

 For each object A, we define: